Marketing & Growth

 “5 website mistakes costing you new patients every week.”

-Test names via polls, Stories, email subject lines—ship the version that wins the most clicks before you build the asset.
+Test names via polls, Stories, email subject lines, then ship the version that wins the most clicks before you build the asset.

 Deliver the magnet, then immediately show the next action: